vdesabou/kafka-docker-playground-docs/docs/playground connector-plugin versions.md

 # playground connector-plugin versions

 💯 List versions for a connector plugin from confluent hub https://www.confluent.io/hub/

+What to feed to --connector-tag when you want to test another version,
+and the way to find out which release you are behind on.
+The list is
+cached; use --force-refresh after a brand new release.

 ## Usage